• Skip to primary navigation

 What kind of steak should I use for chili?

-We like to use chuck steak which has lots of beefy flavor.
-But any cut of beef that is marked as ‘stewing beef' or ‘beef roast' will work well in this recipe.
+We prefer using chuck steak, which has a rich beefy flavor.
+But any cut of beef that is marked as ‘stewing beef’ or ‘beef roast’ will work well in this recipe.
 You want a tough cut of beef that will soften and become tender and tasty after a long cook.

-Avoid any of the lean cuts intended to be served on a plate.
-Rib-eye, sirloin, and porterhouse are a few examples of steak NOT to use.
-You'll know which ones they are as they'll be the most expensive.
-They will dry out when simmered for hours and you'll end up with tough bits of meat in your chili.
-We don't want this!
+Avoid any lean cuts intended for a plate.
+Rib-eye, sirloin, and porterhouse are examples of steaks NOT to use.
+You’ll know which ones they are as they’ll be the most expensive.
+They will dry out when simmered for hours, and you’ll end up with tough bits of meat in your chili.
+We don’t want this!

 Instead, look for the cheapest cuts of steak.
-The inexpensive cuts get better the longer that they are cooked.
+Inexpensive cuts improve the longer they are cooked.

 Also, try our delicious pulled pork chili!